 Analysis and Takeaway

 The D.C.
 Circuit decision applies only to single-route FedEx Ground drivers, which was the company’s most vulnerable group of drivers in terms of IC misclassification.
-As we noted several years ago in an earlier blog post, FedEx Ground undertook a change in its relationship with Ground Division drivers when it implemented an Independent Service Provider (ISP) program where single-route drivers were only offered FedEx Ground routes if they acquired the rights to multiple routes.
+As I noted several years ago in an earlier blog post, FedEx Ground undertook a change in its relationship with Ground Division drivers when it implemented an Independent Service Provider (ISP) program where single-route drivers were only offered FedEx Ground routes if they acquired the rights to multiple routes.
 This required them to (a) become a multi-route by incorporating as a business, purchasing from FedEx Ground three or more work areas in the same geographic area, and entering into an agreement with FedEx on an approved ISP arrangement for the work areas; or (b) become an employee driver of an approved FedEx Ground ISP (that is, become a driver for another driver that has set up a business as an ISP).
 Because FedEx has now undertaken a new business model in most areas of the U.S., this newest D.C.
 Circuit decision, while plainly of great value for FedEx with regard to any remaining single-route territories, has less significance to FedEx in those areas where it has fully accomplished its ISP conversion.